Monthly Table of Psalms

 SINGING THE PSALMS

-A very simple plainsong form is one that anyone can master: Pointed psalms have two discernable sections to a line.
+A very simple plainsong form using the verse in a bible is one that anyone can master: Pointed psalms have two discernible sections to a line divided by punctuation or a symbol.
 Sing as you would read it aloud, using punctuation for normal pauses.
 Use a slow even cadence as you would speak.
 Pause at commas as you would in speech.
 Do not extend any word/note.
-All words are sung at the same note except as follows.
-In the first section raise the last syllable(s), or word, one note.
-In the second part, sing the next to the last syllable two notes lower, and the last syllable one note lower the normal plain song tone.
+All words may be sung at the same note.
+Alternatively, as follows: In the first section one may raise the last syllable(s), or word, one note, or raise the first syllable.
+Breath at the symbol dividing the sections.
+In the second part, sing the next to the last syllable two notes lower, and the last syllable one note lower the normal plain song tone and extended.
 Experiment to find a form and arrangement you are comfortable using that may be done without notations.
 If using for group singing, you may wish to print off and further point the syllables, or use a cantor to sing each line which is then repeated by the congregation, or the congregation may sing only the last line of a set.

 1 Save me, O | God * for the waters are come in even unto | my soul.